Connecting to Okta using the LDAP Interface

 Querying the memberOf attribute may have impact on the rate limits of your orgThe Okta container that represents a real-world organization..
 Therefore, it is best to query this attribute only when necessary.
 Improvements were also made to additional operational attributes that were part of LDAP core schema.
 This list includes hasSubordinates, structuralObjectClass, entryDN, subschemaSubentry, and numSubordinates.
 Note that numSubordinates is not calculated for users and groups containers.

-- Sensitive attributes and LDAP Interface searches - LDAP Interface search filters that reference sensitive attributes will not return any results.
+- Sensitive attributes and LDAP Interface searches - LDAP Interface search filters that reference sensitive attributes or attributes that do not exist in the schema will not return any results.

 For example, if a custom attribute Employee Number is sensitive, then the filter employeenumber=123-45-6789 will not return any results, nor will the filter (|(employeenumber=*)(uniqueIdentifier=*).